amkuma/FYP/README.md

 # PolarPulse: Bipolar Disorder Detection Using NLP

 ## Overview
-PolarPulse harnesses advanced Natural Language Processing (NLP) techniques to detect potential signs of bipolar disorder from textual data.
-This project, designed as part of a BEng in Software Engineering thesis, utilizes a Bidirectional Long Short-Term Memory (Bi-LSTM) network architecture to process tweets that reflect various moods indicative of bipolar disorder diagnoses.
-By analyzing linguistic patterns and emotional cues, PolarPulse aims to contribute to early, accurate, and non-invasive diagnosis methodologies in mental health.
+PolarPulse is a final year project that leverages advanced Natural Language Processing (NLP) techniques to detect potential signs of bipolar disorder from textual data.
+Developed as part of a BEng in Software Engineering thesis, it employs a Bidirectional Long Short-Term Memory (Bi-LSTM) network architecture to analyze tweets that reflect various moods indicative of bipolar disorder diagnoses.
+Through the identification of linguistic patterns and emotional cues, PolarPulse strives to advance the field of mental health by contributing to early, accurate, and non-invasive diagnostic methodologies.

 ## Installation

 ### Prerequisites
-- Python 3.8+
+- Python 3.9 - 3.11
 - pip

 ## Usage